nzalex1/app-templates/README.md

 ## Dummy Dotnet Api and React Apps

-for dotnet Api use those endpoints:
+For dotnet Api use those endpoints:

 /

 /hello